• Skip to primary navigation

 • Remove the chicken pieces from the pan, and set them aside on a piece of kitchen roll to get rid of excess oil.
 Keep them warm while cooking the vegetables.

-• Add chillies and garlic to the same wok, add a little oil if needed and sauté for a minute.
+• Add chilies, red peppers, and garlic to the same wok, add a little oil if needed, and sauté for a minute.

 • Stir in the spring onions and salt, and cook for another minute.